vdmrgv/react-easy-infinite-scroll-hook/README.md

 ## Features

-- ⏬ **Universal** - Ability to use all types of scrollable elements or [react-virtualized](https://www.npmjs.com/package/react-virtualized) components
+- ⏬ **Universal** - Ability to use all types of scrollable elements or any [react-virtualized](https://www.npmjs.com/package/react-virtualized) components
 - 📦 **Support for all loading directions** - You can scroll the component indefinitely in the direction you want or all at once (`up`, `down`, `left`, `right`)
 - 📏 **No need to specify heights** - No need to pass the dimensions of the component, scrollbar or element
 - 💬 **Support for "chat history"** - Reverse mode includes